maehler/phd-thesis/markdown/chapter1.4.md

 - Some words on linkage and causal variants?
 - GWAS: here there have been a lot of work done.
 See if there is something suitable in plants that I can refer to.
 - Some words on statistical power.
+- Common disease---common variant hypothesis
+- Infinitesimal model
+	- Diseases are caused by a large number of variants with small effect.

 ### eQTL mapping